Christopher Evans (outlaw): California's "Octopus"

 After this failed venture, Chris continued to cycle through many jobs to try and provide for his growing family.
-That same year, 1885, Molly would give birth to a baby boy the couple named Joe.
-Two years later they would give birth to another boy they named Louis Napoleon.
+That same year, 1885, Molly gave birth to a baby boy the couple named Joe.
+Two years later she gave birth to another boy they named Louis Napoleon.

 Evans meets Sontag

-In 1887, Chris began working for the Grangers’ Bank of California as a superintendent for their grainhouses located at the shipping points in the towns of Pixley, Alila, and Tulare.
-The bank would loan farmers money for seed and machinery, and Chris’ job was to check in any wheat that was being shipped by farmers who owed the bank money.
+In 1887, Chris began working for the Grangers’ Bank of California as a superintendent for their grain houses located at the shipping points in the towns of Pixley, Alila, and Tulare.
+The bank loaned farmers money for seed and machinery, and Chris’ job was to check in any wheat that was being shipped by farmers who owed the bank money.
 This ensured that any of the farmer's profits would first be paid back to the bank.
-As the farmers would resentfully pay back the bank, they would express their resentment for the railroad to Chris, complaining about the high rates the railroad was charging for shipping their wheat.
+As the farmers resentfully paid back the bank, they expressed their resentment for the railroad to Chris, complaining about the high rates the railroad was charging for shipping their wheat.

-One day in Tulare, Chris decided to stop and chat with some friends standing in front of the railroad hotel.
-One of the men that Chris didn't know was named John Sontag.
+One day in Tulare, Chris met John Sontag.
 Chris was asked by one of his friends to tell the story of Mussel Slough to Sontag, who had previously been a railroad employee but was apparently unaware of the tragedy.
 John was only in the valley for a few months when he found work in Tulare as a brakeman for the Southern Pacific.
-One day when his train was switching in the rail yard in Fresno, the engineer confused John's signal for “Go” with the one for “Back”.
+One day when his train was switching in the railyard in Fresno, the engineer confused John's signal for “Go” with the one for “Back”.
 When Sontag moved in between the two cars to uncouple them, the cars bumped together instead of coming apart.
 The two flat-cars he was trying to uncouple were loaded with iron rails and the projecting end of one rail pierced his right lung from the back.
-His injury would eventually heal, but he was left with a fist sized hole in his back.
+His injury would eventually heal, but he was left with a fist-sized hole in his back.